ThomasMertes/seed7/src/read_me.txt

   maybe for some other symlinks as well).

+COMPILING UNTER MAC OS X

+    To compile under Mac OS X make sure that Xcode is installed.
+  The Xcode package contains a C compiler (gcc) and a 'make' utility.
+To compile Seed7 start a command shell, go to the 'src' directory and type:

+    cp mk_osx.mak makefile
+    make depend
+    make

+  Under Mac OS X the X11 library is usually found in '/usr/X11R6/lib'.
+For unknown reasons the Xcode (Mac OS X) linker normally does not search libraries in '/usr/X11R6/lib'.
+  Therefore 'mk_osx.mak' defines the following linker flag:

+    LFLAGS = -L/usr/X11R6/lib

+  Besides this 'mk_osx.mak' is almost identical to 'mk_linux.mak' and 'makefile'.
+When the X11 library is in a different directory you need to change the LFLAGS value to that directory.

 WHAT TO DO WHEN ERRORS HAPPEN DURING THE COMPILATION?

     In most cases errors indicate that some development package